tekknolagi/tekknolagi.github.com/_posts/2025-03-10-lattice-bitset.md

 *sets* (lattices, even), and picking a compact representation.
 Compilers will create and manipulate types with abandon, so all operations have to be fast.

-We'll start from first principles and build our way up to roughly what Cinder has (and we could go further from there).
+We'll start from first principles, assuming we're analyzing a language like Python, and build our way up to roughly what Cinder has (and we could go further from there).

 ## Types as sets